Greg057/memory-card/README.md

 ## Project Overview
 This project is a Memory Card game built with React, aimed at reinforcing concepts such as state management and using hooks while fetching data from an external API.
 The game challenges users to match pairs of cards, keeping track of their current and best scores.

+## Deployment
+The project is deployed and accessible online at the following link: [Memory Card Game](https://memory-card-steel.vercel.app/)

 ## Features
 - **Scoreboard**: Tracks the current score and the highest score achieved.
 - **Random Card Display**: Shuffles and displays cards in a random order whenever a user clicks one.